We are currently CLOSED to general story submissions.

 Holiday-themed stories (regardless of which holiday) are ideally submitted 4-5 months prior to the holiday in question.
 The same guideline applies if you have a book coming out soon and want to publish a short story with us to coincide with its release, and we’re always happy to delay publishing if the resulting timing is better for author promotion.
 (Although for a sure bet, you can always just grease our palms with a sponsorship two months beforehand — contact email@example.com.)

 Pseudopod welcomes submissions from writers of all backgrounds.
-We are especially interested in seeing more submissions from people of backgrounds that have been historically underrepresented or excluded from traditional publishing, including, but not limited to, women, people of color, LGBTQ or non-binary gender people, persons with disabilities, members of religious minorities, and people from outside the United States.
+We are especially interested in seeing more submissions from people of backgrounds that have been historically underrepresented or excluded from legacy publishing markets, including, but not limited to, women, people of color, LGBTQ or non-binary gender people, persons with disabilities, members of religious minorities, and people from outside the United States.
 Our goal is to publish horror that reflects the diversity of the human race, so we strongly encourage submissions from these or any other underrepresented groups.

 Payment and Rights